jewettaij/moltemplate/examples/coarse_grained/DNA_models/oxDNA2/oxDNA2_single_stranded/README.txt

-This is a simple example demonstrating how to build a short straight coarse-grained helical double-stranded DNA polymer using the oxDNA2 force field with moltemplate.
+This is a simple example demonstrating how to build a short single-stranded DNA polymer using the oxDNA2 force field with moltemplate.

 This is based on the corresponding LAMMPS example located in this subdirectory: examples/USER/cgdna/examples/oxDNA2/duplex1/
 ...which is distributed with LAMMPS.
 (The conversion into MOLTEMPLATE format was done automatically using the "ltemplify.py" file converter.)

+Even though this is a single-stranded DNA molecule, in this example, for its initial configuration, I decided to move and rotate each monomer (base) into the same helical position it would be in if it were part of ordinary (B-form) double-stranded DNA.
+This is optional.
+(See "polymer.lt" for details.)

-WARNING: As of 2019-11-02, this example has not been tested or optimized.
+WARNING: As of 2020-11-20, this example has not been tested or optimized.
          You should probably alter with the timestep, and langevin-settings to improve the simulation efficiency.